Migration and Predation

 January/February is warmer since it’s the summer season in the southern hemisphere.

-We stay in top-notch lodges with private baths in close proximity to the parks/reserves and wildlife.
+You stay in top-notch lodges with private baths in close proximity to the parks/reserves and wildlife.

-We travel in pop-top Land Cruisers with shaded roof covers that provide 360° viewing and excellent photography opportunities.
+You travel in pop-top Land Cruisers with shaded roof covers that provide 360° viewing and excellent photography opportunities.
 With only four participants in each seven-passenger vehicle, you’ll have more space for your gear and changing vantage points.
 Be prepared to experience bumpy, unpaved roads, and although our vehicles are comfortable, you will be jostled around.

 Read our current Terms and Conditions.